Magnum (ice cream): History

-The Magnum name for a coated ice-cream on a stick is much older than this, however, as evidenced by a January 1960 photo of the refreshments kiosk of the local Odeon cinema in the archives of the Chorley Guardian newspaper.
-This version had a strawberry flavoured shell.

 On March 19, 2024, Unilever announced it would divest its ice cream brands and cut 7,500 jobs in order to make "a simpler, more focused and higher performing Unilever."
 Included in the spin-off are Ben & Jerry's, Cornetto, Magnum, Talenti, and Wall's.
-The divestment is expected to be completed by the end of 2025.
-The new company will be called "The Magnum Ice Cream Company".
+The divestment was completed in December 2025.
+The new company is known as "The Magnum Ice Cream Company".